Login with Patreon

 ‘This one might be more to your taste,’ he said.

-Harry, clad in dark green battle robes, walked down the driveway and paused at the familiar gate nestled between manicured yew hedges on both sides.
+Harry, clad in dark green battle robes, strode down the driveway and paused at the familiar gate nestled between manicured yew hedges on both sides.
 He paused in front of the gate.
 Something in the corner of his mind told him there was danger here.

 Enchantments protecting the manor, perhaps.
 Or was it an Alarm Charm?